-Dr Sam's 6 ways to kick start healthy change in your life
+Dr Sam's 6 ways to kick-start healthy changes in your life

-Dr Sam is here to help you achieve your goals with his 6 ways to kick start healthy change in your life.
+Dr Sam is here to help you achieve your goals with his 6 ways to kick-start healthy changes in your life.

 September.
 It’s the time of year where the kids start their next year at school, the warm weather starts to disappear as the days become shorter and colder, and we swap our summer wardrobes for something a little warmer.

 No matter how old you are, September is a perfect time to jumpstart a healthy change in your life.
 Perhaps you’ve over-indulged this summer and are now looking to shift some pounds and improve your overall health.
 Take the change in season as an opportunity to set yourself some new health and fitness goals or get back on track with goals that were put on the back burner during the summer holidays.

 Our Chief Medical Officer, Sam Rodgers is here to help you achieve your goals with his 6 ways to kick-start healthy changes in your life.
 Let’s hear what he has to say!

 1. Get to know whether your weight is healthy or not

 Understanding whether your weight is healthy or not is the first step in making a healthy change.
 You can start by investing in a good set of scales, preferably ones that tell you your BMI.

 BMI looks at your weight and height and works out whether you are a healthy weight for your height.
 A BMI between 18-25 is considered healthy, 25-30 is thought to be overweight and anything over 30 is obese.
 Ideally, we want to be in the 18-25 range.

 It is important to note that BMI does not take muscle mass into consideration.
 For example, someone could weigh a lot more due to their muscle mass but that does not necessarily mean that they are overweight or obese.
 BMI can also be skewed when it comes to height.
 This can result in taller people believing they are overweight, and shorter people not realizing they may be overweight.